flybywiresim/docs/docs/pilots-corner/beginner-guide/starting-the-aircraft.md

 The Flight Warning System (FWS) is a system that monitors the aircraft and alerts the crew of any abnormalities.
 The FWS initializes as soon as AC Bus power (External Power or APU) becomes available.

-The Initialization takes about 50 seconds and is indicated by the `FWS FWC 1+2 FAULT` message on the ECAM.
+The initialization takes about 50 seconds and is indicated by the `FWS FWC 1+2 FAULT` message on the ECAM.
 The message will disappear and a various test alarms play shortly once the initialization is complete.

-Some cockpit setup tests should not be done before this initialization is complete.
-Esp. the fire tests should not be done before this initialization is complete.
+Some cockpit setup steps should not be done before this initialization is complete.
+Especially the fire tests should not be done before this initialization is complete.

 ![fws-init-ecam](../assets/beginner-guide/starting-aircraft/fws-init-ecam.png){loading=lazy width=50%}